 Making your own homemade peanut butter is so easy!
 It only takes 2 ingredients and 5 minutes to make this peanut butter recipe, and it's so creamy and delicious you'll never want to buy store-bought varieties again!
 Follow our our step-by-step photos and video to learn how to make peanut butter in both a blender and a food processor!

 If you've been around my blog for a minute then you know that my love for peanut butter runs deep.
-I'm fairly certain that all five of my sweet babies were fearfully and wonderfully made - out of 85% peanut butter.
+I'm fairly certain that all six of my sweet babies were fearfully and wonderfully made - out of 85% peanut butter.

 I figured it was time that I showed you how to make peanut butter to be used in all the delicious peanut butter recipes you find here on my website!
-Especially for my overseas friends, who have told me that peanut butter is pricey and hard to come by where you live, now with this post you can make homemade peanut butter whenever you want!
+Especially for my overseas friends, who have told me that peanut butter is pricey and hard to come by where you live.
+Now with this post you can make homemade peanut butter whenever you want!

 It only takes 1 (or two) ingredients and 5 minutes to make this peanut butter recipe.
 Which is awesome because you skip all the sugars and additives that are in some store-bought varieties!
 Plus, this recipe is really fun to make with kids as a rainy afternoon project.

 Homemade Peanut butter: Ingredients

 There are really only two ingredients in this peanut butter recipe: peanuts and salt.
 However the variety of peanuts used will determine how much or how little salt is added!